oat-sa/taohub-articles/forge/uninstall-taoworkspace.md

 Preparing the uninstall
 -----------------------

--   Before attempting an uninstall, please backup your database, as well as the directories data and config.
+-   Before attempting an uninstall, please backup your database, the directories data and config.
 -   **Warning** All work in progress that users have not checked in will be lost.

 Unregister the extension